 - Safeguarding of Assets: In the unlikely event of Nutmeg going bankrupt, users will be compensated up to £85,000 via the Financial Services Compensation Scheme (FSCS).

-- Regulated Conduct: As an FCA-regulated business, Nutmeg is obligated to meet all of the rules and regulations set by the FCA.
+- Regulated Conduct: As a Financial Conduct Authority regulated business, Nutmeg is obligated to meet all of the rules and regulations set by the FCA.
 These include all the client protections those rules require.

 While offering similar products and services, the fees and past performance of each vary, so getting bang for your buck requires detailed research and analysis.
-To help you distinguish between these other investment platforms, we’ve created a simple comparison table below.
+We’ve created a simple comparison table below to help you distinguish between these other investment platforms.

 Nutmeg vs Wealthify